WICG/ua-client-hints/README.md

     between the site's request and the Promise's resolution, if we decided that was a reasonable approach.

 User agents will attach the `Sec-CH-UA` header to every secure outgoing request by default, with a value that includes only the significant version (e.g. `"Chrome"; v="69"`).
+They will also attach `Sec-CH-UA-Mobile` headers by default.
-Servers can opt-into receiving more detailed version information in the `Sec-CH-UA` header, along with the other available Client Hints, by delivering an `Accept-CH` header header in the usual way.
+Servers can opt-into receiving more detailed UA information using the other available Client Hints, by delivering an `Accept-CH` header opt-in, that includes the information they are interested in.

 Note the word "secure" in the paragraph above, and the `SecureContext` attribute in the IDL: these client hints will not be delivered to plaintext endpoints.
 Non-secure HTTP will receive only the